 \section{Abstract}

-We introduce the notion of a $Y$-pattern with coefficients and its geometric counterpart: a cluster $\cX$-variety with coefficients.
-We use these constructions to build a flat degeneration of every skew-symmetrizable specially completed cluster $\cX$-variety $\Xsp$ to the toric variety associated to its {\bf g}-fan.
+We introduce the notion of a $Y$-pattern with coefficients and its geometric counterpart: an $\cX$-cluster variety with coefficients.
+We use these constructions to build a flat degeneration of every skew-symmetrizable specially completed $\cX$-cluster variety $\Xsp$ to the toric variety associated to its {\bf g}-fan.
 Moreover, we show that the fibers of this family are stratified in a natural way, with strata the specially completed $\cX$-varieties encoded by $\Star(\tau)$ for each cone $\tau$ of the $\gv$-fan.
 These strata degenerate to the associated toric strata of the central fiber.
 We further show that the family is cluster dual to $\cAp$ of \cite{GHKK}, and the fibers cluster dual to $\cA_t$.
 Finally, we give two applications.
-First, we use our construction to identify the Rietsch-Williams toric degeneration of Grassmannians from \cite{RW17} with the Gross-Hacking-Keel-Kontsevich degeneration in the case of $\Grass_2(\C^5)$.
-Next, we use it to link cluster duality to Batyrev-Borisov duality of Gorenstein toric Fanos in the context of mirror symmetry.
+First, we use our construction to identify the Rietsch--Williams toric degeneration of Grassmannians from \cite{RW17} with the Gross--Hacking--Keel--Kontsevich degeneration in the case of $\Grass_2(\C^5)$.
+Next, we use it to link cluster duality to Batyrev--Borisov duality of Gorenstein toric Fanos in the context of mirror symmetry.